tramng2/pre-assignment-user-info/README.md

 # Introduction

-This project is the preassignment for Integrify React Pre-Assignment Full-Stack Course.
+This project is the pre-assignment for Integrify React Pre-Assignment Full-Stack Course.
-This project is created by React, styled by Material UI library.
+This project is created by React, styled by the Material UI library.

 In the project directory, you can run: